Anotherarod/Note-Taker-App/README.md

 ![](Images/NotetakerHomepage.png)

-Once home page, once the user clicks "Get Started" the app navigates to the notes page.
+On the home page, once the user clicks "Get Started" the app navigates to the notes page.

 On this page you can create new notes and delete existing ones.